jpiazzal/ts2doc/README.md

 -   [ ] Add support for `class`
 -   [ ] Add support for `namespace`

-If you want to contribute, feel free to open an issue or a PR.
+If you have a suggestion or you want to contribute, feel free to open an issue or a PR.

 ## Contributing